minhajuddin/blog.minhajuddin.com/source/_posts/many-to-many-relationships-in-ecto-and-phoenix-for-products-and-tags.md

 Now, when we go to edit a product, it should render the form with the tags separated by commas.
 However, updating the product by changing tags still doesn't work because we haven't updated our backend code to handle this.
-To complete this we need to tweak the controller and the `Core` context like so:
+To complete this, we need to tweak the controller and the `Core` context like so:

 ```elixir
 defmodule ProductTagsDemoWeb.ProductController do